Guidance

 Costs of hospitalisation

 The healthcare system in Italy provides free emergency care (pronto soccorso) for everyone, including non-residents.
-You will need to show a European Health Insurance Card or a Global Health Insurance Card – see Italy: hospitalised abroad.
+You will need to show a Global Health Insurance Card (GHIC) or a Provisional Replacement Certificate (PRC) to demonstrate that you have healthcare cover – see Italy: hospitalised abroad.

-If you are a resident of Italy and receiving long-term care, you may be asked to pay a ‘ticket’, a small fee that varies by region.
+If you are a resident of Italy and receiving long-term care as an outpatient, you may be asked to pay a ‘ticket’, a small fee that varies by region.

 Guardianship